 Not long after the Jerusalem church was organized, the number of saints in that city numbered possibly 10,000 (see Acts 4:4, which calculates males only).
 It is highly unlikely that they had an accommodation that facilitated an assembly of perhaps 10,000 believers (not to mention children) in one room!

-Since the two “one place” proof-texts (cited above) pertain to the Corinthian church, and as that congregation had “many” members (Acts 18:8; cf. v.
-10), and further, since Paul labored in the city for eighteen months after the initial conversion surge (v.
-11), must one assume that they were required either to segment into smaller congregations (though the term “church,” in the singular, is used exclusively of God’s people in this city — 1 Corinthians 1:2), or else contend that these folks could not assemble unless they had a facility with a room large enough in which the “whole” church could come together?
+In consideration of these facts, it must be acknowledged that this church was required either to segment into smaller congregations (though the term “church” in the singular is used exclusively of God’s people in this city — 1 Cor.
+1:2) or else these folks could not assemble unless they had a facility with a room large enough in which the whole church could come together.

 One manner by which the scriptures teach is by the recognition and application of principles — principles grounded in common sense and timeless truth.

-What the anti-class faction cannot show is that there is a binding pattern that requires the assembled church to stay in one room with a solitary teacher on every occasion it comes together.
-This is an unfounded position that makes law, rather than respecting the liberty of expediency and congregational autonomy.
+What the anti-class faction cannot show is that there is a binding pattern requiring the assembled church to stay in one room with one teacher on every occasion.

-The fact that Paul gave specific instructions to a church that regulated how the congregation was to conduct itself in certain situations (as in the Corinthian case) no more binds this as an exclusive pattern, than does the fact that the practice of the church in Ephesus, that met in a private home (1 Corinthians 16:19), demands such as an exclusive facility in which to assemble.
+Paul gave specific instructions to a church that regulated how the congregation was to conduct itself in certain situations (as in the Corinthian case).
+But these instructions no more bind this as an exclusive pattern than does the fact that the church in Ephesus met in a private home (1 Cor.
+16:19) demands such as an exclusive facility in which to assemble.